©

 Saint-Léonard de Noblat, the ideal crossroads for long-distance hiking in Limousin! 🥾

-Just a stone’s throw from Limoges, the medieval city is easily accessible by train or bus. 🚆🚌 From this strategic starting point, explore the GR® 654 to Compostela, the GR® 4, the GR® de Pays Monts et Barrages and soon the GR® 89 Chemin de Montaigne. 👣
+Just a stone’s throw from Limoges, the medieval city is easily accessible by train or bus. 🚆🚌 From this strategic starting point, explore the GR® 654 to Compostela, the GR® 4, the GR® de Pays Monts et Barrages en Limousin and soon the GR® 89 Chemin de Montaigne. 👣

 And before you set off on any of these great itineraries on foot, treat yourself to a warm-up worthy of the name with the most beautiful of the short hiking trails in Saint-Léonard de Noblat! 🚶♂️